core-wg/cf-reg-update/draft-ietf-core-cf-reg-update.md

 ## The Content Coding is Unknown

-The registrant requests an FCFS Content-Format ID for an existing media type with an unknown content coding:
+The registrant requests an FCFS Content-Format ID for an existing Media Type with an unknown Content Coding:

 | Content Type | Content Coding | ID |
 |--|--|--|